 We’re seeing an increase in the number of adolescents and teenagers consuming sports drinks and energy drinks.
 It is estimated that as many as 62 percent of teens consume at least one sports drink per day.
 These drinks are sold with a variety of names, and many lead consumers to believe that they are healthy.
 But Dr. Surillo says not to be fooled.

 “Your teen might think that energy drink will help him stay awake to cram for a test, or the sports drink will improve her performance in a big game,” says Dr. Surillo.
 “But what they’re actually doing is eating away the enamel of the teeth, making your teen’s teeth more sensitive and prone to decay.”

 One study that looked at 22 different types of these beverages found enamel loss evident after just five days of being exposed to the drinks.

 Encourage your children to choose healthier options, such as water, and limit sugary or acidic beverages as much as possible.
 Milk and other dairy products can help to rebuild the enamel of the teeth.
 Your child can also add sugar-free gum with Xylitol, a natural sweetener.
 Xylitol helps to strengthen the enamel, even helping to repair it after it has been damaged.

 Encourage healthy oral hygiene habits, such as brushing twice a day and flossing at least once a day, and ensure your children see a dentist regularly.
-If you have any questions about how your child’s diet may be affecting his teeth, be sure to speak with your dentist.
+If you have any questions about how your child’s diet may be affecting his teeth, Contact us today at Children’s Braces and Dentistry.